pirasalbe/SimpleForwardTelegramBot/README.md

 - `bot.api-id`: application ID obtained from Telegram
 - `bot.api-hash`: application hash obtained from Telegram
-- `bot.tdjson-path`: path to `libtdjson` (`tdjson.dll` on Windows, `libtdjson.dylib` on macOS, or `libtdjson.so`).
-It will use the prebuilt one otherwise.
 - `bot.chat-id`: chat to monitor
 - `bot.photo-destination-chat-id`: destination for photos
 - `bot.photo-destination-thread-name`: thread in the destination
 - `bot.document-destination-chat-id`: destination for documents
 - `bot.document-destination-thread-name`: thread in the destination
-- `bot.video-message-chat-id`: destination for video messages
+- `bot.video-message-destination-chat-id`: destination for video messages
-- `bot.video-message-thread-name`: thread in the destination
+- `bot.video-message-destination-thread-name`: thread in the destination
-- `generic.debug`: pass '1' to see all message